AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-05-improve-page-load-speed-in-jekyll-using-the-webp-image-format.md

 The good news is that [browser support for WebP](https://caniuse.com/#feat=webp) is high, excluding Internet Explorer (of course 😒) and Safari:

-{% include posts/picture.html img="caniuse" ext="PNG" alt="The caniuse results for WebP" shadow=false %}
+{% include posts/picture.html img="caniuse" ext="JPG" alt="The caniuse results for WebP" shadow=false %}

 Assuming you want to cover all your bases and ensure that your images are displaying properly, you can use a `picture` element with a `source` for the WebP version and a backup `img` for the regular format: